Enrolments for this year have closed.

 About this subject

-This subject explores podcasting and the use of sound in storytelling.
-Through the production of individual podcasts you will develop interviewing, recording, voice presentation and editing skills.
+This subject teaches the techniques of audio news writing and explores podcasting and the use of sound in storytelling.
+Through the production of news bulletins and individual podcasts you will develop interviewing, recording, voice presentation and editing skills.
 The subject also covers how to create, develop and tell stories in the context of a podcast, including how to write to audio, and how to develop and practice presenting skills to enable the production of compelling podcasts.
+This subject includes live sessions with the expectation of student attendance and participation in either weekly online or face-to-face tutorials.
+These classes may fall in business hours.

 - Writing Portfolio (1500 words) A selection of news writing and podcast scripting exercises.
 The portfolio consists of stories from at least six separate weeks.
 Submitted in two parts.
 (30%)

-- News Bulletin (equivalent to 1300 words) Script, edit, and record a short news bulletin with a mix of copy-only stories and stories with actuality.
+- News Bulletin (equivalent to 1300 words) Script, edit, and record an audio news bulletin with a mix of copy-only stories and stories with actuality.
 (30%)

 For textbook details check your university's handbook, website or learning management system (LMS).